 We have offices in London, Berlin and New York.
 Our team comprises 13 trustees and 85+ colleagues.
 Our regional researchers are based in Australia, Asia, Africa, South America, Germany, the UK and the USA.

 The nature of our structure means we’re constantly dealing with multiple currencies.
 We have five legal entities in the UK, USA, Australia, Colombia and Germany.
 And we have donors ranging from governments to trusts and foundations.
-All these donors have different requirements, particularly
+All these donors have different requirements, particularly around financial reporting

 It’s a finance system for the whole organisation – which is something that we advocate – so it’s not a finance silo.”